 Clagett was a fort in name only as it was used exclusively as an Indian trading post.
 There was at first a partial stockade around the post, but by 1878 it was not necessary.
 The post office was discontinued on November 4, 1878.
 Afterward, the name of the place was changed to Judith Landing.

 In about 1880, a stone warehouse was built on the bank of the Judith River and was the center of trade for the ranchers and stockmen.
-Although built by T.C.
-Power & Bro., it was run by Bill Norris.
-They also built a ferry across the Missouri River, in 1880.
-It was referred to as the PN Ferry and/or the Judith Ferry.
+Although built by TC Power & Bro., it was run by Bill Norris.
+They also built a ferry across the Missouri River in 1880.
+It was referred to as the PN Ferry and the Judith Ferry.
 It operated until 1908.

 Later, Power would serve in the United States Senate from 1890 to 1895.

-Over the years the PN Ranch would change hands several times and grow to be almost 50,000 acres.
-It was sold in 2016 to the American Prairie Reserve, a non-profit organization, which seeks to preserve the rich grasslands and wildlife of Montana’s Great Plains.
+Over the years, the PN Ranch would change hands several times and grow to be almost 50,000 acres.
+It was sold in 2016 to the American Prairie Reserve, a non-profit organization that seeks to preserve the rich grasslands and wildlife of Montana’s Great Plains.
 Though the property was listed at $21,500,000, the sale price is unknown.
 The property included a large two-story house built in 1880, the mostly-intact remnants of the commissary, a stone warehouse, and a log schoolhouse.

 The location of Fort Clagett was about two or three blocks south of the present stone warehouse building, which was used for years as a horse barn at the PN Ranch.